 Is HVAC a Hard Career?

-• Work in unpleasant settings, including tight or messy spaces.
+• Work in uncomfortable settings, including tight or dusty spaces.

 • Avoid large amounts of student debt.